 Diets heavy in fat or protein don’t increase or decrease your metabolic rate, says Metos.
 What they may do is make you feel full, which in turn reduces the number of calories you consume.

 Gluten only increases your metabolic rate if you have Celiac disease, says Cheskin.
 People with Celiac disease can’t process gluten, a protein found in wheat and other grains.
-It damages their small intestine making it unable to help absorb nutrients into the body.
-“Only 1 percent of people who think they have it actually have it,” he says.
+By damaging the small intestine, gluten can interfere with the body's ability to absorb nutrients.
+That said, “only 1% of people who think they have [Celiac disease] actually have it,” he says.
 “If you have it, it will affect your metabolism and you will lose weight.
 You’ll also have diarrhea and other problems every time you eat gluten.”

 Drastically cutting calories, by fasting or starving yourself, slows down your metabolism.
 Not only are you missing out on the thermic effect of food, but your body goes into preservation mode, says Metos.